NHL playoffs return after 2-day break for protests

 The NHL then opted hit the pause button for a second time this season on Thursday and Friday, postponing four games in protest of racial injustice.
 That pushed everything back into the weekend.

-Now the Eastern Conference series between Tampa Bay and Boston, the New York Islanders and Philadelphia will resume in the Toronto bubble.
-The Western Conference series between Vegas and Vancouver also fire back up in the Edmonton bubble.
+Tampa Bay and Boston play Game 4 and the New York Islanders and Philadelphia play Game 3 in the Eastern Conference’s Toronto bubble.
+The Western Conference series between Vegas and Vancouver also fire back up in the Edmonton bubble with Game 3.

+PHILADELPHIA FLYERS VS. NEW YORK ISLANDERS, SERIES TIED AT 1 (7 p.m.
+EDT, NBC Sports Network)

 After the two-day break, they’ll have to find their mojo again in the biggest swing game of the series.